UniCourt/DevOps-Workshop1/README.md

 # Devops Workshop-1
 Hi Welcome
-One Day workshop on understanding Git and Docker.
-Learn how Version Control System with the conjunction of Containerization power modern industries.
+This is one sub branch One Day workshop on understanding Git and Docker.
+Learn how Version Control System with the conjunction of
+Containerization power modern industries.
 In this Workshop you will learn the basics of Git and Docker and start harnessing the power of these two incredibly powerful and versatile tools.